panjyar/CollegeBuzz/README.md

-# NewsBuzz Project
+# CollegeBuzz Project

-NewsBuzz is a web application that aggregates news and information from various sources, featuring user authentication, archived content browsing, and a responsive frontend interface.
+CollegeBuzz is a web application that aggregates news and information from various sources, featuring user authentication, archived content browsing, and a responsive frontend interface.

 ## Project Structure